TiX-measurements/tix-deploy/README.md

 ### Restart deploy

 The compose will create some persistent volumes.
 These volumes are persisted even if you destroy the containers by executing `docker-compose down`.
 If you want to run the deployment from scratch, you'll have to delete them.
 You can list the existing volumes by using the `docker volume ls` command and then delete by using `docker volume rm <volume name>`.

+## Updating services

+These are the steps used to update a service in production without downtime:

+ 1. Push the new service image (with tag `latest`) to the Docker's registry (for example `docker push tixmeasurements/tix-api:latest`)
+ 2. Log into the server where `tix-deploy` is cloned
+ 3. Download the new image: `docker compose pull`
+ 4. Restart the updated image: `docker compose up --force-recreate -d tix-api` (or whatever service you want to update)